-- You can access drop-in support online via Teams or in-person in Room 220 in the Central Classroom Building.
-You can find a link to the virtual dorp-in support meeting at ready.msudenver.edu/immediate-support.
+- You can access drop-in support online via Teams or in-person in Room 325 in the Administration Building.
+You can find a link to the virtual drop-in support meeting at ready.msudenver.edu/immediate-support.

 - We can best assist you when we can see exactly what you’re doing, so be prepared to share your screen or bring your laptop in person, if possible.